 This page provides a user-friendly overview of our influence-based ranking technology.
 Readers who want more of the technical nuts and bolts underlying this technology are urged to consult our page on the InfluenceRanking™ engine.

-This is why InfluenceRanking consults the largest repositories of open source data on the Web and entrusts their analysis to machine-learning technology developed with funding from the Defense Advanced Research Projects Agency (DARPA).
+This is why InfluenceRanking consults the largest repositories of open source educational data on the Web and entrusts their analysis to a machine-learning technology developed with funding from the Defense Advanced Research Projects Agency (DARPA).
 These databases contain billions of continuously updated data points, which by their nature resist biased manipulation and by their scope contain built-in protections against wholesale gaming.

 Our technology thus uses artificial intelligence (AI) to